 Happy romancing in the 11th everyone!
 There are many other cool places in the district, although not really romantic, make for a great night out, so be sure to do other exploring while your in the area.

-As usual, below is a Google Map to help you find these places (and a few others) and you can carry on your romantic wanderings in Paris in the other articles in the series:
+As usual, below is a Google Map to help you find these places and you can carry on your romantic wanderings in Paris in the other articles in the series below.